sraoss/pg_ivm/README.md

 Targetlist cannot contain expressions which contain an aggregate in it.

+### Outer Joins

+Outer joins are supported with the following restrictions.

+#### Restrictions on Outer Joins

+Only simple equijoin is supported.
+The join condition must be a single equality comparison between columns of two base tables.

+All attributes used in join conditions must be included in the target list.
+These attributes are used as scan keys for searching tuples in the `IMMV`, so indexes on them are required for efficient IVM.

+The target list cannot contain non-strict functions that may return a non-NULL results for NULL inputs.
+For example, `CASE` expressions cannot be used.

+`WHERE` clauses cannot contain non-null-rejecting predicates that can return true for NULL inputs.
+For example, `IS NULL` cannot be used.

+Aggregate functions cannot be used with outer joins.

+Subqueries cannot be used with outer joins.

 ### Subqueries

-Simple subqueries in `FROM` clause and EXISTS subqueries in 'WHERE' clause are supported.
+Simple subqueries in `FROM` clause and `EXISTS` subqueries in 'WHERE' clause are supported.

 #### Restrictions on Subqueries